Accessibility Statement for Engineering: professions, practice and skills 1 (T176)

 Working with others

-You will be required to work with other students which involves working in a small team, under the guidance of experienced tutors, carrying out laboratory and field work and solving problems.
+You’ll be required to work with other students which involves working in a small online team, under the guidance of experienced tutors, carrying out practical engineering work and solving problems.
 You will develop these skills through interactive learning activities and this is assessed through part of the End-of-Module Assessment (EMA).

-This module contains an embedded compulsory one-week residential school where you will experience laboratory and problem-solving activities that are important to developing your engineering study.
-You will also make progress with practical skills invaluable for an engineering qualification: taking measurements, analysing data, seeking and evaluating information, modelling, making presentations, design, and decision making.
-Working in a small team, you will develop these skills through enjoyable, interactive learning activities.
-Topics at the residential school include materials processing, energy conversion, designing, building and testing structures, taking noise measurements, and robotics.
-You will define your learning needs and plan ways of meeting them with the support of experienced tutors.
-The school is held at a host university in the UK for one week during early July to mid-August.
-You will be responsible for the cost of your accommodation, meals, and travel to the venue.
+You’ll explore real-world engineering phenomena through experiments and problem-solving activities that are important to developing your engineering study.
+You’ll also make progress with practical skills invaluable for an engineering qualification: taking measurements, analysing data, seeking and evaluating information, modelling, making presentations, design, and decision making.
+Working in a small online team, you’ll develop these skills through enjoyable, interactive learning activities.
+You’ll define your learning needs and plan ways of meeting them with the support of experienced tutors.

 Diagrams and other visual content